Miami University: Alumni

-Miami alumni are active through various organizations and events such as Alumni Weekend.
+Miami University has more than 220,000 alumni.
+Alumni are active through various organizations and events, such as Alumni Weekend.
 The Alumni Association has active chapters in over 50 cities.
-A number of Miami alumni have made significant contributions in the fields of government, law, science, academia, business, arts, journalism, and athletics, among others.
+A number of Miami alumni have made significant contributions in the fields of academia, business, entertainment, government, journalism, and sports, among others.

 Benjamin Harrison, the 23rd president of the United States, graduated from Miami University in 1852.
 Chung Un-chan, the 36th prime minister of South Korea, received a master's degree in economics from Miami in 1972.
 Paul Ryan, the 54th speaker of the United States House of Representatives, graduated from Miami in 1992.
-Five governors of Ohio are Miami alumni: William Dennison Jr., Charles Anderson, James E. Campbell, Andrew L. Harris, and Mike DeWine, who also served as a U.S. Senator from Ohio.
-Other notable political alumni include current U.S. Senator Maria Cantwell of Washington, former senators Calvin S. Brice, Oliver P. Morton, George E. Pugh, and John B. Weller, along with numerous federal representatives, state governors, legislators, and ambassadors.
-Sidney Souers, a Miami graduate, was the first director of the Central Intelligence Agency.
+Other notable political alumni include eight governors, (Note: They are Ohio governors Charles Anderson, James E. Campbell, William Dennison Jr., Mike DeWine, and Andrew L. Harris, as well as John J. McRae of Mississippi, Oliver P. Morton of Indiana, and John B. Weller of California.) six U.S. Senators, (Note: They are Calvin S. Brice, Maria Cantwell, Mike DeWine, John J. McRae, Oliver P. Morton, George E. Pugh, and John B. Weller) along with numerous federal representatives, state legislators, and ambassadors.
+Miami graduate and admiral Sidney Souers was the first director of the Central Intelligence Agency.

+Prominent alumni in business include Brian Niccol, who currently serves as the chairman and CEO of Starbucks; C. Michael Armstrong, who was chairman and CEO of both AT&T and Hughes Aircraft Co., as well as chairman of the President's Export Council; Lynn Good, former president and CEO of Duke Energy; Marne Levine, former chief business officer at Facebook and COO of Instagram; Arthur D. Collins, Jr., former chairman and CEO of Medtronic; John G. Smale, former chief executive of Procter & Gamble and chairman of General Motors; and Cintas founder and CEO emeritus Richard T. Farmer, after whom the university's business school is named.

 Rita Dove, a Pulitzer Prize winner and the first African-American United States Poet Laureate, graduated summa cum laude from Miami.
 Political satirist and journalist P.J.
-O'Rourke graduated from Miami in 1969.

-Prominent alumni in business include Brian Niccol, chairman and chief executive officer of Starbucks and former CEO of Chipotle Mexican Grill; Marne Levine, former chief business officer at Facebook and chief operating officer at Instagram; C. Michael Armstrong, former chairman/CEO of AT&T, former chairman/CEO of Hughes Aircraft Co., and former chairman of the President's Export Council; Arthur D. Collins, Jr., former chairman/CEO of Medtronic; and Richard T. Farmer, founder/CEO emeritus of Cintas.
+O'Rourke graduated from Miami in 1969, and CNN/Fox News host Bill Hemmer received a degree in journalism in 1987.
+Famous alumni entertainers include Mojo Nixon, Nick Lachey, and Tina Louise.
+In science, notable alumni include theoretical physicist Benjamin W. Lee.

 In sports, Chris Rose is a studio host with the MLB Network and NFL Network.
-John Harbaugh, head coach of the Baltimore Ravens, and Sean McVay, head coach of the Los Angeles Rams, both played football for Miami.
-Paul Brown, the partial founder of both the Cleveland Browns and the Cincinnati Bengals and a head coach for both teams graduated from the class of 1930.
+Current NFL head coaches John Harbaugh and Sean McVay both played football at Miami.
+Paul Brown, the partial founder of both the Cleveland Browns and the Cincinnati Bengals and a head coach for both teams, graduated from the class of 1930.
+Numerous Miami alumni have played in professional sports leagues, among them NBA All-Stars Wayne Embry and Wally Szczerbiak, and two-time Super Bowl-winning quarterback Ben Roethlisberger.

-Miami alumni that play in professional sports leagues include Dan Boyle of the NHL, Andy Greene of the NHL, Ryan Jones of the NHL, Alec Martinez of the NHL, Reilly Smith of the NHL, Jeff Zatkoff of the NHL, Hayley Williams of the Russian Women's Hockey League, John Ely of the MLB, Adam Eaton of the MLB, golfer Brad Adamonis, Milt Stegall of the CFL, 2002 NBA All-Star Wally Szczerbiak, and NFL players Brandon Brooks, Quinten Rollins, Zac Dysert, and two-time Super Bowl-winning quarterback Ben Roethlisberger.